 We don’t know what the future will hold.
 We don’t know what the monetary system will look like, but odds are that in the next decade it will have undergone some serious change.

-There are a lot of technological changes going on currently but the only currency that has stood the test of time for Millenia, will likely still be around and of value (and likely more valuable than today) in 10 years.
+There are a lot of technological changes going on currently but there is only one currency that has stood the test of time for Millenia, and will likely still be around and of value (and likely more valuable than today) in 10 years.